 Most of the treatments minimized the Zn concentrations in BF, SM and GD but in ZR and AR were the opposite by approximately 2,3 times.
 The highest immobilization of Zn was observed in the treatment PS5 in the BF soil (Figure 5) and the lowest in the treatment PS4 in the ZR soil (Figure 3).
 In the rest of the soils, Zn was slightly immobilized by all the PS treatments.
 In particular, the leachability of Zn increased after treatment with PS4 in the soil ZR (Figure 3) and treatment with PS3 in the soil AR (Figure 5).
 In soil GD, a total decrease of Zn was observed in the PS3 treatment.
-The most effective treatments for Zn immobilization were PS3 and PS5 for most of the samples except ZR and AR soil (Figure 3 and Figure 4).
-Treatment PS5 decreased Zn concentrations by approximately 66 % in the studied soils (Figure 4, Figure 5, Figure 6 and Figure 3).
+The most effective treatments for Zn immobilization were PS3 and PS5 for most of the samples except ZR and AR soil (Figure 3) and Figure 4).
+Treatment PS5 decreased Zn concentrations by approximately 66 % in the studied soils (Figure 4, Figure 5, Figure 6 and Figure 7) but also increased the Zn concentrations by approximately 7% in the ZR soil (Figure 3).